 “Our work is built on community engagement, co-creation, and collaboration with many citizens, artists, organizations, and entities.
 This focus of being part of solving problems as artists has been at the core of our mission all along,” Walker said.

 Big Car began as neighbors and artists bringing creative energy to the mostly vacant Fountain Square commercial district in the early 2000s.
-In 2009 at the height of the recession, the organization received a Great Indy Neighborhoods Initiative (GINI) Imagine Big grant that connected its artists to eight neighborhoods.
-Here, Big Car followed its mission of bringing art to people and people to art by collaborating with neighbors in West Indy, the Near Eastside, Near Westside, Southeast, Martindale Brightwood and more.
+In 2009 at the height of the recession, the organization received a Great Indy Neighborhoods Initiative (GINI) Imagine Big grant that connected its artists to eight neighborhoods as part of its Made for Each Other project.
+With this, Big Car followed its mission of bringing art to people and people to art by collaborating with neighbors in West Indy, the Near Eastside, Near Westside, Southeast, Martindale Brightwood, Lafayette Square, Binford area, and Crooked Creek.

 From that time forward, working with people in communities on participatory art was at the heart of Big Car’s practice as artists.
 “It’s not an outreach program.
 It’s our art.
 And our mission then, as it is now, was to support people of all ages and backgrounds as a way to strengthen Indianapolis.
 This work was, is, and will always be what Big Car does,” Walker said.
 “Our mission statement says: we bring art to people and people to art, sparking creativity in lives to support communities.
 Our work emphasizes working as artists to reach people who lack access to creative experiences in their lives, people who are outside of connections to social capital, people who feel that art and community development efforts are for someone else.
 We work for everyone because we believe too few people experience the joy of creativity; cultural events should be for everybody, everywhere; and all people should get to imagine, make, and play.
 These central beliefs and our focus on reaching all people make Big Car unique in Indianapolis and around the world.”

 While working on the Imagine Big project in Lafayette Square in 2010, Walker spotted an abandoned tire shop that seemed perfect for a cultural community center.
-With no up-front funding but with lots of volunteer support, Big Car’s artists and volunteers transformed this eyesore into a 12,000 square-foot hub for culture and community with a massive raised-bed community garden that doubled as a park where people could gather in front of Lafayette Square Mall.
+With no up-front funding but with lots of volunteer support, Big Car’s artists and volunteers transformed this eyesore into a 12,000 square-foot hub called Service Center for Culture and Community with a massive raised-bed community garden that doubled as a park where people could gather in front of Lafayette Square Mall.

 Big Car’s idea for Cruft Street Commons grew out of much experience, from years of talking with neighbors, attending community meetings, creating neighborhood logos with fourth graders, digging sweet potatoes out of the dirt next door to Don’s Guns, painting creative crosswalks, taking boards off windows of buildings vacant for 15 years, and helping give voice to people across the city who’ve been left out for too long.